equitymarkets/InvestmentBanking/README.md

 #### Rough Breakdown of Tasks:

-•	*Data Collection and Cleaning:* will be responsible for collecting and cleaning the data using Pandas.
-We will create a Jupyter Notebook to document the data exploration and cleanup process.
+•	*Data Collection and Cleaning:* will be responsible for collecting and cleaning the data using Pandas and will create a Jupyter Notebook to document the data exploration and cleanup process.

-•	*Data Analysis:* will use Pandas to perform the data analysis and create visualizations using Matplotlib.
-We will create a Jupyter Notebook to illustrate the final data analysis.
+•	*Data Analysis:* will use Pandas to perform the data analysis and create visualizations using Matplotlib and will create a Jupyter Notebook to illustrate the final data analysis.

-•	*Visualization:* will create 6 to 8 visualizations of the data, at least 2 visualizations per research question, using Matplotlib.
-We will save PNG images of the visualizations to share with the class and instructional team.
+•	*Visualization:* will create 6 to 8 visualizations of the data, at least 2 visualizations per research question, using Matplotlib and will save PNG images of the visualizations to share with the class and instructional team.

 •	*Write-up:* will contribute to writing a summary of the major findings, including headings, for each research question, as well as a short description of the findings and relevant plots.